istib/rainbow-blocks/README.markdown

 ======================

-Rainbow Blocks is an Emacs mode that highlights code blocks in lisp languages to help quickly mentally parse its structure.
+Rainbow-blocks is an Emacs mode that highlights blocks made of parentheses, brackets, and braces according to their depth.
+Each successive level is highlighted in a different color.
+This makes it easy to orient yourself in the code, and tell which statements are at a given level.

 It is a fork from the brilliant [rainbow-delimiters.el](http://github.com/jlr/rainbow-delimiters) package, and only applies minor patches.

 It is inspired by Douglas Crockford's remark that highlighting scope rather that syntax is sometimes more useful.
 So far, however, it does not understand the actual scope constructs of the given language.

 ### Emacs Lisp example